RedisGrafana/RedisGrafana/docs/projects.md

-# Examples
+# Projects

-The following sections consist of various sample projects and examples showing the uses for Redis plug-ins for Grafana.
+The following sections consist of various projects showing the uses for Redis plug-ins for Grafana.

 !!! note "To contribute your project, click the "Edit this page" button at the top to submit a Pull Request."